-Friends Finances for 2018 Fiscal Year Oct.
-2017 - Sept.
-2018
+Friends Finances for 2019 Fiscal Year Oct.
+2018 - Sept.
+2019

 The Friends support the Refuge in a variety of ways.
 Ongoing annual commitments include co-sponsoring Everglades Day, contributing to the Exhibit Maintenance Fund, providing Internet service for resident volunteers and interns, and spreading the word about the Refuge through the Friends website, Facebook, email newsletter, Gator Tales newsletter, annual calendar and promotional brochures.
 Our art and photo contests and photo workshops also help bring us new Refuge Friends and advocates.
-And we continue to support our self-guided smart phone and cell phone tours on the trails of the Refuge.
+And we have continued to support our self-guided smart phone and cell phone tours on the trails of the Refuge.

 In 2019 the Friends bought a bigger and better tram for the Refuge to use for our popular tram tours.
 Also in 2019, thanks primarily to a generous $2,500 donation from the members of the Sierra Club Loxahatchee Group, the Friends installed a water bottle re-filling station in the Visitor Center, saving numerous disposable plastic water bottles from ending up in landfills.

 In the spring of 2019 the Friends donated $7,000 to the Palm Beach County School District to bring students out on field trips to the Refuge, where they can learn about and experience the Everglades first hand.
 The Refuge is a favorite destination for teachers and students alike, but transportation money for field trips runs out early in the school year, so many students never get the chance.
 This was the fourth year in a row that the Friends were able to make a donation to the school district.
 The donations for the 2018 - 2019 school year were made possible by a $10,000 grant from The Jim Moran Foundation, in addition to funds raised by members of the Friends.